faker-js/faker/docs/guide/upgrading.md

 ```

 ::: tip Note
-`enforce-unique` does not support the `store` option.
-If you were previously using this, you may wish to build your own unique logic instead.
+`enforce-unique` does not directly support the `store` option previously available in `faker.helpers.unique`.
+If you were previously using this parameter, check the [documentation](https://www.npmjs.com/package/enforce-unique).
+If you need to reset the store, you can call the `reset()` method on the `UniqueEnforcer` instance.
 :::

 ### Image Module